Metadrop/behat-contexts/README.md

  - Given I run the cron of Search API Solr
    Run search api solr cron.
 Only for D7.

-### DebugContext

-Simple context to help debugging tests with some steps.
-Additionally, it hooks in the after step event to add a step that generates an error report on failed steps.

-This report includes:
-  - A file with the HTML page content.
-  - A file with the current URL and the error exception dump.
-  - If available, a file with current page state.

 ### Cookie compliance context

 Allows checking that the sites are cookie GDPR compliant.